liennie/code-and-chill/data/md/home.md

 ## Puzzles

 Below are all the puzzles for this event.
-Locked puzzles will appear crossed out until they’re ready to play.
+Locked puzzles will appear greyed out until they’re ready to play.
 You can also find all the puzzles for this event in the *menu on the right*.

 {{- range $idx, $puzzle := .Puzzles }}